LilMura2123/european-football-transfer-analysis/README.md

 **Khadzhimurad Khutraev**

-Student interested in data science, machine learning and neural networks.
+Data science student with a focus on machine learning and neural networks.